jeffreykegler/Marpa--R2/UPDATES.md

 ### Some parses with nullable-prefixed middle recursions are ignored

-A recursion is a rule with a symbol, call it the ``recursion symbol", that non-trivially produces the string consisting only of that symbol.
+A recursion is a rule with a symbol, call it the "recursion symbol", that non-trivially produces the string consisting only of that symbol.
-"Non--trivially" means in more than one step -- every rule with one or more symbols on the RHS is trivially recursive.
+"Non-trivially" means in more than one step -- every rule with one or more symbols on the RHS is trivially recursive.